Dental Implants in Glastonbury, CT

 - Immediate Implants.
 As soon as you have a tooth extracted, your surgeon can place a dental implant post into the empty socket.

 - Full-Arch Restoration.
-If you’re missing many teeth, dental implants can support a permanent fixed denture in one or both arches, resulting in a new and fully functioning smile.
+If you’re missing many teeth, dental implants can support a fixed denture in one or both arches, resulting in a new and fully functioning smile.

 Dental Implant Surgery

 Your oral surgeon will walk you through the steps of your treatment prior to surgery.
 This includes taking 3D images and discussing your options for anesthesia.
 During surgery, your surgeon makes a small incision in the gum tissue to expose the bone, then places the implant post.
 If you have a damaged or failing tooth, we can extract it and immediately place the implant during the same procedure.

 Over the next few months, the post will fuse with the jaw bone.
 You may receive a temporary crown to wear during this time.
 Once healed, your surgeon will place the connecting abutment and your restorative dentist will place the final crown.

 Our office proudly offers EXPAREL®, the safe and long-lasting pain management option.
 It provides comfort following surgery and reduces or eliminates the need for narcotic medication.
 Learn more about EXPAREL.

 The cost of dental implants in Glastonbury, CT, depends on several factors: the number of needed implants, your choice of anesthesia, your insurance, and if you require additional procedures.
 Avon Oral, Facial and Dental Implant Surgery accepts many payment methods and insurance plans, as well as offers financing options.

 If you are still on the fence about dental implants, consider the alternatives.
 Traditional bridges or dentures are often cheaper upfront, but must be replaced every few years.
 They do not preserve the jaw bone, which may result in extensive and costly bone restoration in the future.
 Dentures can cause sores and must be removed during eating and cleaning.